-- Differentiation of optic cups to study glaucoma.
-In this project, you use techniques including iPSC culturing, 3D differentiation, Quantitative PCR, Immunocyochemistry, and transmission electron microscopy.
-The principal mentor will be Kristine Freude, but you also partner with a lab technician.
-As an exceptional opportunity, students with a medical background have the opportunity to attend eye surgery.
-Surgeries are performed in close collaboration with Glostrup hospital and the Pharmacological Institute.
+(1) Differentiation of optic cups to study glaucoma.
+In this project, the student(s) will use techniques including iPSC culturing, 3D differentiation, Quantitative PCR, Immunocyochemistry and transmission electron microscopy.
+The principle mentor will be Kristine Freude, but the student(s) will also be partnered with a PhD student.
+As an exceptional opportunity, students with a medical background will have the opportunity to attend eye surgery.
+Surgeries are performed in close collaboration with Glostrup hospital and the Pharmacological institute.

-- Differentiation of iPSC into microglia.
-In this project, you investigate iPSC from sporadic Alzheimer patients, which carry disease associated Single Nucleotide Polymorphisms (SNPs).
-You use techniques including iPCS culturing, microglia differentiation, CRISPR-Cas9 gene editing, flow cytometry analyses, quantitative PCR and immunocytochemistry.
-You will be co-mentored by Kristine Freude and a Ph.D. student.
+(2) Differentiation of iPSC into microglia.
+In this project, the student(s) will investigate iPSC from sporadic Alzheimer patients, which carry disease associated Single Nucleotide Polymorphisms (SNPs).
+The student will use techniques including iPCS culturing, microglia differentiation, CRISPR-Cas9 gene editing, flow cytometry analyses, quantitative PCR and immunocytochemistry.
+The student(s) will be co-mentored by Kristine Freude and a PhD student.
 This is a great opportunity for basic science-oriented students.
-The project involves close collaboration with Bioneer A/S and Mathew Blurton-Jones at University California at Irvine, which may lead to future research opportunities in the U.S.
+The project will involve close collaboration with Bioneer A/S and Mathew Blurton-Jones at University California at Irvine, which may lead to future research opportunities in the US.

 - Aldana, B.I., Zhang, Y., Lihme, M.F., Bak, L.K., Nielsen, J.E., Holst, B., Hyttel, P., Freude, K.K., Waagepetersen, H.S., (2017) Characterization of energy and neurotransmitter metabolism in cortical glutamatergic neurons derived from human induced pluripotent stem cells: A novel approach to study metabolism in human neurons.
 Neurochem Int 106, 48-61